SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Extra Prepared

-Prepare Intelligence modifier additional spells so you always have what you need.
+Prepare Intelligence modifier additional spells, so you always have what you need.

 ### Level 14